 When setting up a website, hosting goes back to square one.
-Traditional servers have been around for a long time but the shift toward cloud computing is altering it.
+Traditional servers have been around for a long time but the shift toward cloud computing is altering the entire field.
 Case in point: cloud web hosting and cloud-based applications have a lot to offer digital business platforms and marketers.

 This article will dive into the basic differences between traditional and cloud-based web hosting and how it benefits companies.